smaffulli/blog/_posts/2019-11-11-network-egress-traffic-costs.md

 Network traffic and cost visibility is available by Kubernetes namespace, deployment, pod/job, and even IP address.
 This feature can be turned on in seconds ([docs](http://docs.kubecost.com/network-allocation)) after completing the [installation](http://kubecost.com/install) for the free or paid version of Kubecost.
-This feature talks directly to the Linux kernel to collect data and it doesn’t send any of this information outside of your infrastructure.
 It is available for Kubernetes clusters on AWS, GCP, and Azure.

+## How it works

+This feature collects data by connecting directly to the Linux kernel via the nf_conntrack module.
+It builds a map within your cluster to determine all known IP addresses.
+Any unknown IP addresses are assumed to be internet egress.
+For known IP addresses in your VPC, we enable whitelisting CIDR blocks or a list of IP addresses.

 We hope this tool is useful for you in avoiding major privacy/security issues and cost overruns!
+Please reach out (team@kubecost.com) if we can help or if you have any questions!